 Breakfast is served from: 7:30am - 9:30am

 Options Bistro in the Hotel is a popular eating place with a wide range of favourites such as steaks, pizzas and salmon as well as more unusual items such as char grilled vegetables with risotto and tomato salsa.
-Options is now open seven days a week from 10am to 10pm with the full menu being available from 12noon to 10pm.
+Options are now open seven days a week from 10am to 10pm with the full menu being available from 12noon to 10pm.

 The BarZest is an altogether different atmosphere where 'locals' and hotel guests mix in a bright Glass-fronted bar, with outside seating areas and a selection of bar food, BarZest has a lively atmosphere.
-It is open all day
+It is open all-day

 Your time at the BEST WESTERN Kings Manor Hotel is a chance to start afresh – to go home relaxed and reinvigorated.
 And the best way to clear your mind is to spend an hour or two at the Fountain Spa health and leisure club.

 Despite the hi-tech facilities, the atmosphere at Fountain Spa is warm and inclusive.
 There's a relaxing activity for everyone in the 20-metre pool, gym, spa bath, sauna, steam room, and tennis court.
 And if there's anything you're unfamiliar with, the trained team will guide you through.